On Navier-Stokes-Korteweg and Euler-Korteweg Systems: Application to Quantum Fluids Models

-Then such a choice gives rise the so called quantum fluid system for which the global existence of weak solutions has been shown in \cite{AM09, AM12} and more recently in \cite{CaDaSa} assuming the initial velocity irrotational namely ${\rm curl}(\rho_0 u_0) =0.$ The existence of local strong solutions has also been proved (see \cite{BDD2007}) and global well-posedness for small irrotational data has been performed recently in \cite{AuHa} assuming a natural stability condition on the pressure.
+The existence of local strong solutions has also been proved (see \cite{BDD2007}) and global well-posedness for small irrotational data has been performed recently in \cite{AuHa} assuming a natural stability condition on the pressure.
 We refer to \eqref{CQEK1}-\eqref{CQEK3} as the quantum Euler augmented system in all the paper.